Dawnie2021/readme-generator/SampleREADME.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Languages & Technologies
--  Node, JavaScript
+-  JavaScript, Node
 ##  License
 -  MIT
 ## Contributors
--  None
+-  N/A
 ## Testing
 -  N/A
 ##  Questions
--  You can reach me with questions via GitHub at: DawnNguyen2021@github.com
+-  You can reach me with questions via GitHub at: github.com/dawnie2021
 -  You can reach me with questions via email at: DawnNguyen2021@gmail.com